LUCSUS’ research and the global goals

 The research carried out at LUCSUS is in line with many of the global goals especially those of gender equality, reduced inequalities, zero hunger, sanitation and clean water, sustainable cities and communities, life on land, and climate action.
 The centre itself has a long standing research expertise in the area of climate change resilience, urbanisation and land use, governance and development.

-Examples of research and projects closely related to the goals include work on sanitation in Tanzania, energy justice, biofuels, climate adaptation and urban governance in local government, and an examination of the concept of loss and damage.
+Examples of research and projects closely related to the goals include work on sanitation, energy justice, biofuels, climate adaptation and urban governance in local government, and an examination of the concept of loss and damage.
 Work on large scale land investment and its impact on communities are also of relevance.

 LUCSUS is now in the process of mapping its research on to the goals as a way to start up new conversations and discussions about the goals with communities outside of academia.

 While the centre has been doing research that is closely related to the global goals since well before they were established, the goals provide an important frame work that is recognised worldwide.
 They enable LUCSUS to communicate and explain its research to a wide range of stakeholders, partners and people.
 The global goals also opens up possibilities for new collaborations and partnerships since many organisations, local governments and authorities have started to work strategically with the goals.